Collybia: Collybia sensu lato (1820s to 1990s)

+Collybia sensu stricto (1990s to 2023)

-In 1993, Antonín and Noordeloos published the first part of a monograph of the genera Marasmius and Collybia after conducting a survey of these genera in Europe.
+In 1993, Vladimír Antonín and Machiel Noordeloos published the first part of a monograph of the genera Marasmius and Collybia after conducting a survey of these genera in Europe.
 In 1997, they published the second part of the monograph that included all Collybia species.
 In 1997, Antonín and colleagues published a generic concept within these two genera and organized the nomenclature to provide a new combination of genera: Gymnopus, Collybia, Dendrocollybia, Rhodocollybia and Marasmiellus.

 The nomenclature and reclassification has since been supported by subsequent molecular analysis.
 Most of these mushrooms belong to the family Marasmiaceae and have low convex caps and white gills, with adnate attachment to the stem.
 This general form has given rise to the term collybioid, which is still in use to describe this type of fruit body.

-Collybia sensu stricto

-The type species for Collybia is C. tuberosa, a small white parasitic mushroom (with caps up to 1.5 cm) which develops from a reddish-brown apple seed-shaped sclerotium in and on putrescent fungi or remaining in soil after complete decay of the host tissue.
+The type species for Collybia sensu stricto is C. tuberosa, a small white parasitic mushroom (with caps up to 1.5 cm) which develops from a reddish-brown apple seed-shaped sclerotium in and on putrescent fungi or remaining in soil after complete decay of the host tissue.